Mukarillo/IBM-CognitiveReader/README.md

 ## Features

-### Gathering news
+### Gathering news articles

-As soon as the application start, news panels will show up.
-You can at any time click the Chat Button at the upper corner and use the microphone or write to request news about the subject that you want.
+As soon as the application start, news articles panels will show up.
+You can at any time click the Chat Button at the upper corner and use the microphone or write to request news articles about the subject that you want.

-### Rearanging the news panels
+### Rearangging the news articles panels

 You can drag them around and pinch to scale them.
-Also, there is a button in the bottom left corner that rearange the news panels in a Line format and Cloud format.
+Also, there is a button in the bottom left corner that rearange the news articles panels in a Line format and Cloud format.

-### Interacting with news
+### Interacting with news articles

-To enlarge the news panel, just click the panel.
+To enlarge the news articles panel, just click the panel.
 An options window will show up with some actions.

 ### Translating the article